Knitting Class Overview

 Diploma in Knitting

-In this lesson we will discuss the difference between the various man-made and natural fibres and how to choose the appropriate fibre and yarn gauge for their projects.
+In this knitting class, we'll discuss the difference between the various manmade and natural fibres, and how to choose the appropriate fibre and yarn gauge for their projects.
 Students will learn how to read a yarn label so that they can easily and correctly choose yarn for their knitting.